pingforhelp/BCA/Docs/Computer Sci/HW/Dt.Oct.06.25.09:30_C_flowchart_.md

  ````
 <img width="408" height="747" alt="image" src="??" />

-> [!WARING]
+> [!WARNING]
 > Image is generated using AI.
 For more info check the late note.

 -----
-> [!WARING]
+> [!NOTE]
 > Image is generated using AI However, the Pseudo code is writen by me then CHATGPT was used to write a prompt for excalidraw's AI to which made  these images.
-I think this fine because ChatGPT used ME pseudo code and wore the prompt for excalidraw's AI.
+I think this fine because ChatGPT used MY pseudo code and wore the prompt for excalidraw's AI.
 [CHAT GPT CHAT LINK](https://chatgpt.com/share/68e3ec4d-6828-800b-befc-c0f47b449ffa)